 1- Ian Dunbar

-Dr. Ian Dunbar is a veterinarian, animal behaviorist, and writer, famous for his dog-friendly dog training, he authored many books and DVDs about dog training, including the Sirius Dog Training.
+Dr. Ian Dunbar is a veterinarian, animal behaviorist, and writer, famous for his dog-friendly dog training, he authored many books and DVDs about dog training.

 One thing that I didn’t like about the website is the quality of the videos, they were filmed a long time ago (i think in the 80s), so the quality is not so great, but they’re still watchable and you can learn a lot from them.